AccuBlue® & Pool Water Testing FAQs

 What is the purpose of testing pool water?

 The primary reason pool owners should test their pool water is to ensure that it’s safe for swimming.
 Water testing checks sanitizer levels in the pool, and helps you know if extra sanitizer or shock treatments are needed.
-Regularly testing and balancing pool water also ensures that your sanitizer keeps working efficiently.
+Regularly testing and balancing pool water also ensures your sanitizer will keep working efficiently.
 Unbalanced water decreases the effectiveness and longevity of pool sanitizers like chlorine, and limits its ability to fight off algae and germs, and prevent water-borne illnesses.
-In addition, poorly balanced water can be uncomfortable for swimming, and it can damage pool surfaces and equipment over time.
+In addition, poorly balanced water can be uncomfortable for swimming, and may damage pool surfaces and equipment over time.

 What is the right way to collect a pool water sample?

-When pump has been circulating the water for at least one hour, dip the sample bottle into the water about 12-18” (about elbow deep).
+When the pump has circulated the water for at least one hour, dip the sample bottle into the water about 12–18” (about elbow deep).
 Invert the bottle to collect your water sample, and bring it back to the surface.
 Make sure to collect the sample from a well-circulated area of the pool.
 Stagnant water can give you inaccurate test results.

 How often should I test my pool water?

 At the minimum, water should be tested at least once a week.
 But for many pools, twice weekly testing is needed.
-If the pool is used often, daily temperatures are high, or if there’s been a weather event that’s left your pool a mess, you may even have to test more often than that.
+If the pool is used often, daily temperatures are high, or if there’s been a weather event that’s left your pool a mess, you may even have to test more often.
 It's always best to test frequently and make small adjustments as the need arises.
 If you test less often, you may end up with a yo-yo effect as you attempt to make bigger adjustments all at once.

 At the minimum, routine weekly testing should include results for sanitizer levels (chlorine, bromine, or biguanide), pH, and Total Alkalinity, which can fluctuate quickly.
 Other water balance factors, such as Cyanuric Acid, Calcium Hardness, Total Dissolved Solids, phosphates, metals, and salt (if you have a saltwater pool) will not shift as rapidly.
 Test for these at least once per month to keep an eye on the levels.